lkhaled/Javascript_Projects/README.md

-# Javascript_Projects
+# Javascript and HTML Projects
-Projects created using Javascript
+Projects created using HTML and Javascript